3 LinkedIn Sales Prospecting Tips for Identifying the Right People

 In a recent webinar, Ray Makela, CEO of the Sales Readiness Group, and Mario Martinez Jr., CEO of Vengreso, discussed three proven prospecting strategies for sales leaders to guide their team to increase the rate of contact to engagement, resulting in more sales pipeline within key accounts.

-Click on the image below to listen to the free recording of the webinar.
+Click on the image below to listen to the free recording of the webinar and get more sales prospecting tips.